 It was some time before Bankcard was accepted in every store and, initially, the card couldn’t be used for essentials like food.
 However, by 1976 it was accepted in all major department stores and by 1984 there were more than 5 million card-holders in Australia and New Zealand.

 The expansion was not without controversy.
 In 1979 the Trade Practices Commission was investigating Bankcard, questioning the collective arrangements between banks for setting interest rates and merchant charges and restrictions on participation in the scheme by other financial institutions such as credit unions.
 Government agencies were also raising social and economic issues.
 As a result of the Commission’s investigation, the banks were forced to abandon setting common charges on their Bankcards.

-Initially, processing a Bankcard transaction in store had involved passing a paper slip through a machine and providing a signature.
-In 1986, magnetic strips were added to Bankcards, allowing them to be used in the new EFTPOS system.
-Now entering a four-digit PIN replaced the time-consuming paper system.
+Initially, processing a Bankcard transaction in-store involved passing a paper slip through a machine and providing a signature.
+In 1986, magnetic strips were added to Bankcards, allowing them to be used in the new EFTPOS system and entering a four-digit PIN replaced the time-consuming paper system.